 What is SECS/GEM?

 SECS (SEMI Equipment Communications Standard)/GEM (Generic Equipment Model) is communication interface protocols for communication between semiconductor equipment and a fab host.
+Fab host is a software application that is controlling and monitors equipment processing using SECS/GEM protocol.

 Key Components of SECS/GEM: